By Marika Sboros

 Glandt hopes it will bring LCHF and keto into the medical mainstream.
 She is founder and director of the Glandt Center for Diabetes Care in Tel Aviv.
 The clinic specializes in optimization of diabetes care through very low-carb (ketogenic) diets.

 Glandt trained as an internist at Harvard and an endocrinologist at Columbia University.
 She has more than two decades of experience in treating diabetes.
-And the many related conditions that significantly increase the risk of life-threatening diseases.
+She also has clinical experience in the many related conditions that significantly increase the risk of life-threatening diseases.

 These include cardiovascular disease (heart attack and stroke), kidney disease, fatty liver disease, blindness, limb amputation and more.